Cog-Creators/Red-DiscordBot/docs/cog_guides/core.rst

 **Description**

 Show the current help settings.

+..
+Warning:: These setting may not be accurate if the default formatter is not in use.

 .. _core-command-helpset-tagline: